Here's How Long It May Actually Take To Improve Your Gut Health

 Gut health is everything.
-Underlying microbiome and gastrointestinal problems such as leaky gut syndrome, SIBO, and candida overgrowth can be linked to just about every modern health problem.
+Underlying microbiome and gastrointestinal problems such as SIBO and candida overgrowth can be linked to just about every modern health problem.
 From weight gain and fatigue to anxiety and depression to autoimmune conditions and cancer, there are many consequences of having an unhealthy gut.

 You may be thinking, "I go to the bathroom just fine, gut problems aren't an issue for me."
 But the truth is that you don't need to have gut symptoms to have underlying gut problems.
 Many are asymptomatic as far as digestive symptoms go but manifest as downstream symptoms somewhere else in the body.
 In fact, around 22 percent of people with gut problems can have significant damage to their small intestines but not suffer any gastrointestinal symptoms at all.

-Many of you health-savvy mindbodygreen readers know this, and you're already doing tons of healthy stuff—like drinking kombucha, popping probiotics, and sipping on bone broth—to optimize your gut health.
-But what if you're not noticing any improvements or you're improving much more slowly than you thought?
-How long does all the gut-healing stuff take, anyway?
-Well, I am glad you asked!
+Many of you health-savvy mindbodygreen readers know this, and you're already doing tons of healthy stuff—like drinking kombucha, popping probiotics, and sipping on bone broth—to support your gut health.* But how long does gut-health improvement actually take?
+Well, I am glad you asked.

-Healing your gut means healing your whole body.
+Improving your gut means supporting your whole body.

-Another study from Harvard, published in the medical journal Nature, found significant changes in the makeup of the gut bacteria occurring just three days after a dietary change!
-This demonstrates the amazing power of the foods we eat, but in reality, most people interested in healing their gut have other health issues that make healing more complex and a lot slower.
-If you have one or more of these health issues, gut healing will definitely be a journey: chronic inflammation, Lyme disease, chronic viral infections, blood sugar issues, adrenal fatigue, SIBO, an autoimmune condition, histamine intolerance, candida overgrowth, or leaky gut syndrome.
-And to understand the issues above—and how they relate to your gut-healing journey—we have to understand something I call the autoimmune-inflammation spectrum.
+Another study found significant changes in the makeup of the gut bacteria just days after a dietary change1.
+This demonstrates the amazing power of the foods we eat, but in reality, most people interested in supporting their gut have other health issues that make progress more complex and a lot slower.
+If you have one or more of these health issues, gut health will definitely be a journey: chronic inflammation, Lyme disease, chronic viral infections, blood sugar issues, adrenal fatigue, SIBO, an autoimmune condition, histamine intolerance, or candida overgrowth.

 Taking food allergies and sensitivities into account.